-After spending a few weeks touring Italy and tasting all its deliciousness without any sort of restraint, I was ready to enjoy some time in nature and get active to burn some of those calories.
-At the same time, I wanted to see how much I could do after spending a couple of months being cautious while recovering from a sprained knee.
+After spending a few weeks touring Italy and tasting all its deliciousness without any sort of restraint, I was ready to enjoy some time in nature and get active to burn some of those calories off.
+At the same time, I wanted to see how much I could do after a couple of months recovering from a sprained knee.

 After passing the lake, the vegetation grows thinner; but as we got higher the views were more magnificent.
 One of the things I enjoyed most about hiking with Gemma was all the information she gave me about the local fauna & flora.
-While hiking we heard a few times the call of the cuckoo bird, and Gemma explained that some of them are quite opportunistic creatures as they lay one egg in other birds’ nests; so then their young push the other little birds out of the nest and get raised by the other species.
+While hiking we heard a few times the call of the cuckoo bird, and Gemma explained that they are quite opportunistic creatures as they lay one egg in other birds’ nests; and then their young push the other little birds out of the nest and gets raised by the other species.

 We noticed the clouds getting thicker and it looked like rain might follow, so we decided to start our way down before getting caught in it.
 In the end, I was happy that I was able to hike well and that my knee didn’t bother me much; even if I still didn’t feel like I was totally recovered yet.
 At least I was in good enough shape that Gemma said I was one of the strongest girls she’s met, so that’s pretty cool :)

 If you want to get more information about the Appennino Tosco Emiliano National Park, you can visit their site here.
 Also, if you’re planning a trip to Italy, you should have a look at the BlogVille site for more information about this fantastic region.
 Finally, I want to thank again Gemma Bonardi from Liberi Spazi and the Rifugio Lagdei for their great Italian hospitality.
 And if you’d like to see more photos of my time in Parma, have a look at my photo gallery.